orbitalchicken/Roadmap/README.md

 	User applet : clicking on avatar/name should launch « cinnamon-settings user »
 	update cinnamon-translations
 	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..."
+	[Fixed in git] background draw faulty in VB

 MATE
 ----